top of page

 • A credible witness (in limited cases)

-Expired or unofficial IDs cannot be accepted.
+Expired or unacceptable ID cannot be used.

 📌 No ID = no notarization